vabidi/Flow-agg-service/README.md

 1. Clone the git repo from github.com/vabidi/Flow-agg-service

-2. Modify firewall rules and security-groups to open the server port, if needed.
+2. If needed, modify firewall rules and security-groups to open the server port,

    For example: `sudo ufw allow 8000`